john-h-kastner/liquid-structures/README.md

 remaining suffix of the queue.
 The primary invariant is that the prefix list cannot be shorter than the suffix list.
 This is checked by LiquidHaskell according to the following refinement type for the queue constructor.

+This queue is used as a [case study][4] in the LiquidHaskell tutorial, but I have independently reproduced it here.

 ```haskell
 data BankersQueue a = BQ {